mako-framework/docs/01_getting_started/05_upgrading.md

 #### <a id="13.0-immutable_time" href="#13.0-immutable_time">Immutable time</a>

 Everywhere that previously returned a `Time` instance now returns a `TimeImmutable` instance.
-This should not cause any issues unless you type hint `Time` instead of `DateTimeInterface`, which both classes implement.
+This should not cause any issues unless you type hint `Time` instead of `DateTimeInterface` or `TimeInterface`, which both classes implement.

 If you previously mutated returned `Time` instances directly, update your code to assign the modified instance instead: